What I would like to share here is a record of service to the IEEE organization as a working volunteer.

-I led Society efforts for financial recovery and future growth.
-I was directly responsible for the generation of a balanced budget and elimination of $3.7M deficit during my 2008-2010 leadership tenure.
-I worked to increasing revenues in the areas of standards activities, conferences, publication, and governance and was dedicated to increasing the value proposition provided to membership.
-I was the primary author of the 2008 Computer Society strategic plan, which changed the strategic planning process incorporating measurable organizational and governance goals and activities.
+Led Society efforts for financial recovery and future growth.
+Directly responsible for the generation of a balanced budget and elimination of $3.7M deficit during my 2008-2010 leadership tenure.
+Worked to increasing revenues in the areas of standards activities, conferences, publication, and governance and was dedicated to increasing the value proposition provided to membership.
+Primary author of the 2008 Computer Society strategic plan, which changed the strategic planning process incorporating measurable organizational and governance goals and activities.

 As Vice President for IEEE-CS Conferences Activities

-I worked to increase efficiencies of IEEE-CS conferences management and publications, remaining focused on providing practitioner support.
-I successfully developed and deployed significant revisions to the IEEE-CS conference operations business model.
+Worked to increase efficiencies of IEEE Computer Society (CS) conferences management and publications, remaining focused on providing practitioner support.
+Successfully developed and deployed significant revisions to the IEEE-CS conference operations business model.
 These changes were prompted by need to address the IEEE-CS financial situation, and driven by data indicating an insufficient fiscal model, primarily an inverse fiscal relationship between the number of conferences and associated net contributions.

 As Vice President for IEEE-CS Standards Activities

-I focused on Sponsor vitality and interoperability and on re-integrating standards-making into the broad technical activities of the IEEE-CS.
-I was instrumental in bringing on a new standards sponsor, International Federation for Information Processing (IFIP), and in also developing a new area of standardization standards to support the environmental assessment associated with electronic products (EPEAT) which in 2007 was elevated from a new area of standardization to new standards sponsor.
-In recognition of my efforts, I received the 2007 IEEE SA Standards Medallion.
+Focused on Sponsor vitality and interoperability and on re-integrating standards-making into the broad technical activities of the IEEE-CS.
+Instrumental in bringing on a new standards sponsor, International Federation for Information Processing (IFIP), and in also developing a new area of standardization standards to support the environmental assessment associated with electronic products (EPEAT) which in 2007 was elevated from a new area of standardization to new standards sponsor.
+In recognition of my efforts, received the 2007 IEEE SA Standards Medallion.

 As a Contributing Member to IEEE-CS Standards Activities

-In 2004, I was the working group chair for the adoption of the IEEE Guide to the Project Management Body of Knowledge (P1490).
-I was member of the IEEE SE Online editorial board as Editor for the Project Management and Software Engineering Body of Knowledge (SWEBOK) content areas and contributor to the development of the IEEE Certified Software Development Professional (CSDP) Exam.
+In 2004, working group chair for the adoption of the IEEE Guide to the Project Management Body of Knowledge (P1490). member of the IEEE SE Online editorial board as Editor for the Project Management and Software Engineering Body of Knowledge (SWEBOK) content areas and contributor to the development of the IEEE Certified Software Development Professional (CSDP) Exam.